-- (1) ERCOT shall identify Transmission Elements operated at or above 100 kV for which dynamic disturbance recording data is required, including the following:. - (a) Generation Resource(s) with: - (i) Gross individual nameplate rating greater than or equal to 500 MVA; or - (ii) Gross individual nameplate rating greater than or equal to 300 MVA where the gross plant/facility aggregate nameplate rating is greater than or equal to 1,000 MVA; - (b) Any one Transmission Element that is part of a stability (angular or voltage) related system operating limit; - (c) Each terminal of a high-voltage, direct current (HVDC) circuit with a nameplate rating greater than or equal to 300 MVA, on the alternating current portion of the converter; - (d) One or more Transmission Elements that are part of an Interconnection Reliability Operating Limit (IROL); and - (e) Any one Transmission Element within a major voltage sensitive area as defined by an area with an in-service Under-Voltage Load Shedding (UVLS) program. - (2) ERCOT shall identify a minimum dynamic disturbance recording coverage, inclusive of those Transmission Elements identified above, of a least: - (a) One Transmission Element; and - (b) One Transmission Element per 3,000 MW of ERCOT's historical simultaneous peak Demand. - (3) Facility owners identified under paragraphs (1) or (2) above shall install dynamic disturbance recording equipment such that half of the identified facilities have the associated equipment installed by July 1, 2020, and all of the identified facilities by July 1, 2022.
+- (1) ERCOT shall identify Transmission Elements operated at or above 100 kV for which dynamic disturbance recording data is required, including the following: - (a) Generation Resource(s) with: - (i) Gross individual nameplate rating greater than or equal to 500 MVA; or - (ii) Gross individual nameplate rating greater than or equal to 300 MVA where the gross plant/facility aggregate nameplate rating is greater than or equal to 1,000 MVA; - (b) Any one Transmission Element that is part of a stability (angular or voltage) related system operating limit; - (c) Each terminal of a high-voltage, direct current (HVDC) circuit with a nameplate rating greater than or equal to 300 MVA, on the alternating current portion of the converter; - (d) One or more Transmission Elements that are part of an Interconnection Reliability Operating Limit (IROL); and - (e) Any one Transmission Element within a major voltage sensitive area as defined by an area with an in-service Under-Voltage Load Shedding (UVLS) program. - (2) ERCOT shall identify a minimum dynamic disturbance recording coverage, inclusive of those Transmission Elements identified above, of a least: - (a) One Transmission Element; and - (b) One Transmission Element per 3,000 MW of ERCOT's historical simultaneous peak Demand. - (3) Facility owners identified under paragraphs (1) or (2) above shall install dynamic disturbance recording equipment such that half of the identified facilities have the associated equipment installed by July 1, 2020, and all of the identified facilities by July 1, 2022.

-- (4) The Facility owner(s), whether a Transmission Facility owner or new Generation Resource owner, shall install phasor measurement recording equipment at the following Facilities. - (a) Flexible AC transmission system devices configured to actively control steadystate voltage or power transfer capability, operated at or above 100 kV, and energized after July 1, 2015; - (b) Within 18 months after receiving written notice from ERCOT, a Transmission Facility identified by ERCOT associated with each published generic transmission constraint as deemed necessary by ERCOT; and - (c) New generating Facilities over 20 MVA aggregated at a single site placed into service after January 1, 2017.
+- (4) The facility owner(s), whether a Transmission Facility owner or Generation Resource owner, shall install phasor measurement recording equipment at the following facilities: - (a) Flexible AC transmission system devices configured to actively control steadystate voltage or power transfer capability, operated at or above 100 kV, and energized after July 1, 2015; - (b) Within 18 months after receiving written notice from ERCOT, a Transmission Facility identified by ERCOT associated with each published generic transmission constraint as deemed necessary by ERCOT; - (c) New generating facilities over 20 MVA aggregated at a single site placed into service after January 1, 2017; and - (d) Existing generating facilities over 20 MVA aggregated at a single site following any modification described in paragraph (1)(c) of Planning Guide Section 5.2.1, Applicability, with the modification's Initial Synchronization after January 1, 2022.

-[NOGRR177: Insert item (d) below upon system implementation of NPRR857:]
+[NOGRR177: Insert item (e) below upon system implementation of NPRR857:]

-(d) New Direct Current Ties (DC Ties) placed into service after January 1, 2019.
+(e) New Direct Current Ties (DC Ties) placed into service after January 1, 2019.